arcanemachine/phoenix-todo-list/support/deployment/README.md

       - Supports HTTPS certificates via Let's Encrypt, but uses [the Let's Encrypt staging environment](https://letsencrypt.org/docs/staging-environment/)
     - `--prod` - Configures Traefik to work in a production environment.
       - Supports HTTPS certificates via Let's Encrypt

+**NOTE:** If using a Postgres container alongside this service, it may be easier to preserve your dotenv file's Postgres settings when creating your container service, so that the default `localhost` Postgres dev server doesn't interfere with the container network's Postgres server, whose hostname is set to `postgres`.

+- e.g. `POSTGRES_DB=postgres DATABASE_URL=ecto://postgres:postgres@postgres/todo_list ./support/scripts/systemd-container-service-file-generate --postgres --traefik-client`

 After running the `systemd-container-service-file-generate` script: